 With that in place, the exemption applies to information certificates required to be sent for the remainder of the particular fiscal year.

-Corporations must use new mandatory forms on the Government of Ontario website, which walk through how to compile the information in the certificates.
+Corporations must use the mandatory forms on the Condominium Authority of Ontario website, which walk through how to compile the information in the certificates.
 Much of the contents in the certificates should be readily available, i.e. information that’s already included in status certificates that corporations typically prepare for unit purchasers.

 To reduce the amount of material they must print for distribution to owners, corporations can make use of a notice of online posting.
 Or they can enter into agreements with owners for electronic delivery of the certificates.